 Table of contents:

+But how do you choose between the two options?
 Read on to understand the difference between a salary advance and a personal loan and decide accordingly.

 Given below is a tabular overview of a salary advance vs a personal loan:

 |Available for both self-employed and salaried individuals

-|The advance amount depends on salary and the organisation or lender
+|The cash advance amount depends on your salary and the organisation or lender

-Here are a few pertinent questions to ask when deciding whether a salary advance or a personal loan is the right choice.
+To know how to choose between the two, simply comparing a personal loan with a salary advance isn’t enough.
+Here are a few pertinent questions to ask when deciding whether a personal loan or salary advance is the right choice.

 Salary advances primarily depend on your salary, whereas a personal loan will usually offer a larger quantum of funding.

-Apart from the above, factor in the total cost of borrowing while deciding whether to avail of a salary advance or a personal loan.
+Apart from the above, factor in the total cost of borrowing while deciding whether to avail of a personal loan or a salary advance.
 You can easily understand your borrowing costs and avail of an Instant Loan on the Fibe App or website.

 Yes, your advance salary loan is taxable for the year in which you avail of the credit facility.